If you buy a watermelon at a Walmart in Texas, chances are it’s from the farm of Jack Wallace Jr., a Texas Farm Credit customer.

 Consumer education is important to the family.
 Every year they welcome local school children to the farm to learn about farming and the source of their favorite foods.
 The Wallaces consider the television commercials just another way to educate consumers about agriculture.
 In addition, Wallace serves on the National Watermelon Promotion Board.

 Jack Wallace Farms has been a contract potato grower for Lay’s Potato Chips since 1964.
-Six years ago, they began growing watermelons.
+A few years ago, they began growing watermelons.
 In 2012, Wallace began a partnership with fellow farmer John Prukop, a member of the Texas Farm Credit Board.
 Prukop has grown watermelons on his family’s diversified farming operation, near Premont, since 1977.
 Together, Wallace and Prupko grow 400 acres of melons annually.

 “We have good growing conditions for watermelons,” Prukop says.
 “This part of Texas has the right heat and the right soil, and we’ve got a lot of people who enjoy our product.
 Texas is a big consumer of watermelons.”

 Finding new success

 Nationally, Texas ranks third in watermelon production.
 More than 40 percent of the counties and rural areas of Texas produce the crop.